Top 5 Reasons Commuters Should Consider an Electric Bike

 No. 4: Electric Bikes Provide a Sweat-free Ride

 If you’re biking across Phoenix, Arizona in August when the average temperature is 105 degrees Fahrenheit, you’re going to sweat.
-Heck, you might sweat riding in an air-conditioned car in those conditions.
+You might sweat riding in an air-conditioned car in those conditions.
 So this point — that electric bikes provide a sweat-free ride — is relative, but still pretty true.

 From 2005 to 2008, I was a part-time, bike commuter riding 18 miles each way a few days a week.
 The ride into work left me so sweaty that I would stop at a nearby gym and get a shower before riding the last quarter mile to the office.